Superfast Approximate Linear Least Squares Solution of a Highly Overdetermined Linear System of Equations: Introduction

 (c) Theorem \ref{thLLSPdd} implies that this outcome is quite likely for many applications, and

 (d) the results of our extensive tests with both synthetic and real world inputs are in good accordance with that theorem.

-For a simple summary: {\em it is impossible to ensure superfast solution for ANY INPUT, but we describe a simple superfast algorithm that works for MANY INPUTS, and we provide evidence to this by proving that the algorithm works whp for a random input and by supporting it with extensive numericaltests}
+For a simple summary: {\em it is impossible to ensure superfast solution for ANY INPUT, but we describe a simple superfast algorithm that works for MANY INPUTS, and we provide evidence to this by proving that the algorithm works whp for a random input and by supporting it with extensive numerical tests.}

-{\bf Related works.} Our present study extends the earlier work on other fundamental dual problems of matrix computations such as Gaussian elimination with no pivoting in \cite{PQY15} and \cite{PZ17} and Low Rank Approximation (LRA) of a matrix in \cite{PZ16}, \cite{PLSZ16}, \cite{PLSZ17}, \cite{PLSZ20}, \cite{PLSZa}, \cite{PLa}, \cite{LPSa}, and \cite{Pa}.\footnote{The papers \cite{PLSZ16} and \cite{PLSZ17} provide first formal support for superfast LRA.} We hope that these studies together with our present work will motivate research efforts towards devising superfast deterministic algorithms for matrix computations that would work for a large class of input, thus providing an alternative to the known randomized algorithms that whp solve these probems for all inputs but perform much slower.
+{\bf Related works.} Our present result is just a new example of dual matrix algorithms, which we earlier devised, analyzed, and tested for other fundamental matrix computations such as Gaussian elimination with no pivoting in \cite{PQY15} and \cite{PZ17} and Low Rank Approximation (LRA) of a matrix in \cite{PZ16}, \cite{PLSZ16}, \cite{PLSZ17}, \cite{PLSZ20}, \cite{PLSZa}, \cite{PLa}, \cite{LPSa}, and \cite{Pa}.\footnote{The papers \cite{PLSZ16} and \cite{PLSZ17} provide first formal support for superfast (dual) LRA.} We hope that these studies together with our present work will motivate research efforts towards devising superfast deterministic algorithms for matrix computations that would work for large classes of inputs, thus providing an alternative to the known randomized algorithms that whp solve these probems for all inputs but perform much slower.

 {\bf Organization of the paper.} In the next section we recall the LLSP and its randomized approximate solution by Sarl\`os of \cite{S06}.
 We present our superfast variation of his algorithm in Section \ref{sdual}.
 In Section \ref{ststs}, the contribution of the first author, we cover our numerical tests.